thecandlestick/silverbullet/website/HashMap.md

 We’ve seen how to implement a map that runs in logarithmic-time as a [[TreeMap]].
 This already scales extremely well, but can we do even better?

-The _Hash Map_ (or _Hash Table_) is one of the most widely used data structures in existence, as it offers the unique ability to perform constant-time lookup of the data.
+The _Hash Map_ (or _Hash Table_) is one of the most widely used data structures in existence, as it offers the unique ability to perform constant-time lookup of the data (in the average case).
 This means that regardless of the size of your collection, a _find_ operation will take (roughly) the same amount of time!

 How will we achieve this best-possible speed?
 Trade-offs, of course!